aws/aws-parallelcluster/docs/source/ami_development.rst

 #########################################

 .. warning::
-    Building a custom AMI is not the recommended approach for customizing CfnCluster.

-    Once you build your own AMI, you will no longer receive updates or bug fixes with future releases of CfnCluster.
+    Below are instructions for building a custom AMI, potentially with custom version of the cookbook recipes to build CfnCluster AMIs.
+    This is an advanced method of customizing CfnCluster, with many hard to debug pitfalls.
+    The CfnCluster team highly recommends using :doc:`pre_post_install` scripts for customization, as post install hooks are generally easier to debug and more portable across releases of CfnCluster.

     You will need to repeat the steps used to create your custom AMI with each new CfnCluster release.

-Before reading any further, take a look at the :doc:`pre_post_install` section of the documentation to determine if the modifications you wish to make can be scripted and supported with future CfnCluster releases.

 Steps
 =====

 This guide is written assuming your OS is Ubuntu 14.04.
 If you don't have an Ubuntu machine you can easily get an `EC2 instance <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html>`_ running Ubuntu.

 #.	:code:`sudo apt-get -y install build-essential git`
 #.
 Go to https://downloads.chef.io/chef-dk, grab the latest version for your OS and install.